chevereto/v3-docs/features/bulk-content-importer.md

 You could add as many entries your hardware can tolerate.

+### Locking

+The automatic importing process can be locked by placing an empty lock file at `./importing/.lock`.
+The automatic importing process won't be carried until this file doesn't exists.

 ## Manual importing

 Manual importing works by creating a one-time job that will be carried on a file system path and parsing method of your choice.